 - 1. "For Cause" or Reasonable suspicion Testing

 - 2. Post-Accident Testing

 - 3. Follow-Up Testing

+- 4. Random Testing

 "For Cause" or Reasonable suspicion Testing- we reserve the right to request that you comply with cause for concern testing.
-This is where a senior or trained manager believes that you may be impaired as per the definition above.
+This is where a manager believes that you may be impaired as per the definition above.
 We believe that such a request is a reasonable managerial instruction.
 We may request that you submit to reasonable suspicion testing when we feel you are impaired and are present at our sites, the sites of our customers or engaged in activities in any other location for the purposes of your employment with us.

-Post-Accident Testing - under the terms of your employment the Company may request that you comply with post-accident testing where an accident occurs that falls within the definition of RIDDOR and where the Company has a duty to notify the HSE, and there is cause for concern
+Post-Accident Testing - under the terms of your employment the Company may request that you comply with post-accident testing.
+We may request a test where an accident occurs that falls within the definition of RIDDOR and where the Company has a duty to notify the HSE, or there is cause for concern or the accident occurred whilst plant or vehicles were being driven or where there is a near miss that could have been of a serious nature.